ericoporto/ggj18_codenameLT/README.md

 # The libraries

+We can't invent the wheel that many times, so besides using **love2d** and **lua**, libraries were used to ease development.

 ## [hump](https://github.com/vrld/hump)

 **hump** was used to provide ***gamestates*** which were used for providing the title screen, the credits, the game and the cutscene.

-It's important to notice that each state has no information on the other (unless using globals), so for example, to switch state, you have to ask the main.lua, a function was built to deal with this.
+It's important to notice that each state has no information on the other (unless using globals), so for example, to switch state, you have to ask the `main.lua`, a function was built to deal with this.

 hump also provided Timers, which was used to prevent an input in dialog boxes from skipping additional dialogs.
 Other tools from hump were not used.
+The Camera is also provided by hump and we attached it to the player sprite.

 ## Proxies

 One liners were provided to ease Music and Image loading from correponding assets folder.
-They are in main.lua, and allow stuff like Music.music_name:play() to happen.
+They are in `main.lua`, and allow stuff like `Music.music_name:play()` to happen.

 ## [STI](https://github.com/karai17/Simple-Tiled-Implementation)